Monachyle Mhor

 Comrie-based interior designer Fiona Denholm has come up with some contemporary design ideas that make for plenty of pleasant surprises.
 Don't be surprised to find deer antlers and cobbler’s lasts in your bathroom, and windows between bedrooms and bathrooms.
 Ample use is made of natural materials, like wood, slate and linens, and designer furnishings sit alongside locally-foraged antiques.
 Everywhere you notice the attention to detail, from homemade biscuits to Laura Thomas toiletries, and a choice of pillows.
 The only drawbacks are that some double beds are single mattresses zipped together; and we have heard that bedrooms can be chilly on arrival (though ours was toasty).

 If you fancy something a bit (or a lot) different, take a look at the WOODLAND CABINS.
-The most eye-catching - an award-winning design by George Clarke - is In The Trees, a stack of three tapering timber pods linked by internal stairs, with compact contemporary interiors and large windows looking out to Loch Voil.
-It's also family-friendly, with a double bedroom, a bunk room and a proper shower room.
+The most eye-catching - an award-winning design by George Clarke - is In The Trees, a stack of three tapering timber pods linked by internal stairs, with compact interiors and large windows looking out to Loch Voil.
+We think it would work well for (agile) adults and (primary-school) kids, with a double bedroom, a bunk room and a proper shower room; though bear in mind that the stairs are steep, and the top floor can get a bit stuffy in summer.

 Features include: